 Phasing in of smart meters

-Power of Choice’s biggest reform will be that of replacing current analogue electricity meters with digital ones.
+Power of Choice’s biggest reform will be to replace current analogue electricity meters with digital ones.

 Smart meters will also help establish a framework for open access and common communication standards to support contestability in demand-side participation end-user services enabled by smart meters.
 This is aimed at supporting consumer choice.